 They put us on the plastic thing and pushed us of the Sand Dune.
 It was real nice!!!
 It went real fast down the Dunes!
 We really had some fun sliding down the Sand Dunes!

-When it was time to watch the sunset we gave the boys there rental-things back and we sat down and waited.
+When it was time to watch the sunset we gave the boys there rental-things back and we sat down and waited for a great sunset!

 Babette from the USA and me

-It took a bit longer than expected so meanwhile we had all kinds of ideas to make nice pictures with the sun.
-So I have a serial of sunset pictures on the Sand Dunes!! #fun
+It took a bit longer than expected so in the mean time we had all kinds of ideas to make nice pictures with the sun.
+So now I have a serie of sunset pictures on the Sand Dunes!! #fun

-And for days later I still found The Sand Dunes in my clothes and back!!!
+And that memory kept coming up because for days I found The Sand of the Dunes in my clothes and bag!!!

 Sunset at the Red Sand Dunes